-22 So, that piqued my interest way back in 2000 in terms Α. 23 of how that could have happened.
-When you read into 24 his case, he was the tenth child or adult to die as a 25 result of that incident.
-The fact when you start to 15:56 26 look into that and you get into the background to that, 27 the number of times there have been near misses with 28 heterocycle chemotherapy like that, where luckily 29 someone had spotted it.
-To me, that was a big driver for me in all the work I did, to try and encourage 1 2 staff to tell you when it nearly happened.
-For the staff, particularly telling you about something that 3 nearly happened is a lot less scary than having to come 4 5 forward and say someone has been harmed, so it was 15:56 It was win for the staff: they felt more 6 win-win. comfortable telling you about it.
-Then for the Trust.
-7 8 the organisation, you had that opportunity to fix it.
-What would you done with that, if you had been able to?
-9 364 Q. Do you see that as something that could have made a 10 15:56 11 difference to the culture at the Southern Health Care 12 Trust, and what were the barriers for doing something 13 like that?
+1 for me in all the work I did, to try and encourage 2 staff to tell you when it nearly happened.
+For the 3 staff, particularly telling you about something that 4 nearly happened is a lot less scary than having to come 5 forward and say someone has been harmed, so it was 15:56 6 win-win.
+It was win for the staff; they felt more 7 comfortable telling you about it.
+Then for the Trust, 8 the organisation, you had that opportunity to fix it.
+9 364 Q. What would you done with that, if you had been able to?
+10 Do you see that as something that could have made a 15:56 11 difference to the culture at the Southern Health Care 12 Trust, and what were the barriers for doing something 13 like that?
 14 Α. I think the barriers were resource.
-As I say, the vast majority of incident reports we got, harm had occurred, 15:57 15 or a level of harm.
-You would have needed a big 16 resource in terms of training, encouragement and 17 facilitation of staff.
-I think it would have rolled as 18 19 it did, we found in pharmacy.
-Once staff understood 20 what you were trying to do with near miss reporting, it 15:57 wasn't scary, they could see the benefits, it then took 21 22 on its own role, because certainly you'll have seen in 23 some of my papers, we started a newsletter -- make it interesting news articles, fun, to try and pique their interest and get them to look forward to reading it every week.
-I would like to try to get into --

-24 365 Q. Yes, I have seen that.

-A. -- in the medicine safety.
-They used to be called 15:57 cheese news, which was very -- we had a wee cheese thing on it but we changed that.
-Staff looked forward to getting that.
-Again, we were trying to be proactive, what nearly happened, and share with them,
+As I say, the vast 15 majority of incident reports we got, harm had occurred, 15:57 16 or a level of harm.
+You would have needed a big 17 resource in terms of training, encouragement and 18 facilitation of staff.
+I think it would have rolled as 19 it did, we found in pharmacy.
+Once staff understood 20 what you were trying to do with near miss reporting, it 15:57 21 wasn't scary, they could see the benefits, it then took 22 on its own role, because certainly you'll have seen in 23 some of my papers, we started a newsletter 24 365 Q. Yes, I have seen that.
+25 Α. in the medicine safety.
+They used to be called 15:57 26 cheese news, which was very we had a wee cheese 27 thing on it but we changed that.
+Staff looked forward 28 to getting that.
+Again, we were trying to be 29 proactive, what nearly happened, and share with them,